openbmc/openbmc-test-automation/CONTRIBUTING.md

             [Tags]  Create_Intermediate_File
         ```
+-   Description of argument(s):
+    -   As shown in the following example, if your keyword has any arguments, include
+        a "**Description of argument(s)**" section.
+This effectively serves as the
+        help text for anyone wanting to use or understand your keyword.
+Include
+        real data examples wherever possible and applicable.
+Leave at least 2 spaces
+        between the argument name and the description.
+Align all description text as
+        shown in the example below.

+        Example:
+        ```
+        Get URL List
+            [Documentation]  Return list of URLs under given URL.
+            [Arguments]  ${openbmc_url}

+            # Description of argument(s):
+            # openbmc_url  URL for list operation (e.g.
+            #              "/xyz/openbmc_project/inventory").
+            # policy       Power restore policy (e.g "RESTORE_LAST_STATE",
+            #              ${RESTORE_LAST_STATE}).
+        ```
 -   General variable naming conventions:
     -   Variable names should be lower case with few exceptions:
         -   Environment variables should be all upper case.